Exercise for Colorectal Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with your doctor or the study team.

-Is exercise safe for people with colorectal cancer?
+What prior data suggests that exercise is safe for individuals with colorectal cancer?

 Christina M Dieli-Conwright, PhD